 4. Claws Mail

-An old-school client for more advanced users who want full control over their messages
+An old-school client for more advanced users who want full control

 Claws Mail looks a little dated compared to some of its slick rivals, but if you’re switching from Windows Live Mail, that’s unlikely to be a problem.
 There’s no one-click tool for transferring data from an old email client, and you might need to check out your email provider’s documentation to find out how to configure the POP/SMTP settings.
 On the other hand, advanced users will appreciate the addition of encryption and authentication tools, which are easy to configure during setup.